 There are a number of different routes to take as you contemplate what to do after university - and everyone's journey will be different.
 You can search for a graduate job, enrol on a postgraduate course, set up your own business, volunteer or travel the world.

-Whichever path you choose, the competitive nature of the jobs market means that it's important to take full advantage of any free time you have to make your plans and start putting them into action.
+Whichever path you choose the competitive nature of the jobs market means that it's important to take full advantage of any free time you have to make plans and start putting them into action.

-If you haven't yet decided on the precise career you want to pursue, take a look at what can I do with my degree? and job sectors for some ideas.
-Also, remember that your first job doesn't tie you to a particular career forever, so don't be too cautious about widening your search.
+If you haven't yet decided on the precise career you want to pursue, take a look at what can I do with my degree?, Job Match and explore job sectors of interest for some ideas.
+Also, remember that your first job doesn't tie you to a particular career forever, so don't be too cautious about widening your search for graduate jobs.

 Finding a job can take a while.
-But as Vinny says, you should be careful not to allow a gap to develop on your CV, as potential employers may question it later at interviews.
-'Start doing something active now,' he suggests.
-'That might include doing a bit of work shadowing, some volunteering, getting a part-time job or something else.'
+But you should be careful not to allow a gap to develop on your CV, as potential employers may question it later at interviews.
+If you're struggling to find a job straight after graduation fill your time with internships, volunteering, part-time work or a stint of work shadowing.

 You can find more advice about applying for jobs on Prospects.
 Make an effort to improve your CV and cover letters so that they show off your qualities and experience as fully as possible.
 And then, when your applications begin to pay off, ensure that you are prepared for interviews.